bakame-php/dice-roller/README.md

 #### The factory

 The `Factory` class uses a `Parser` implementation to return a `Rollable` object.
-Optionnally, the factory can attach a profiler to any traceable object.
+Optionnally, the factory can attach a tracer to any object that can be traced.

 ```php
 <?php